 This Library was established in 1956 with the objective of providing the general public with information about the UN and its activities.
 The library is operated as a privately managed collaboration between the Ritsumeikan Trust and UNA Kyoto.
 Click here for more information.

-Contains materials related to the fields of College of Science and Engineering, College of Information Science and Engineering, College of Life Sciences and College of Pharmaceutical Sciences.
+Contains materials in fields related to the Colleges of Science and Engineering, Information Science and Engineering, Life Sciences, and Pharmaceutical Sciences.

 ・Media Library (Across Wing 2nd to 6th floors):

-Contains materials related to the fields of College of Economics and College of Sport and Health Science.
+Contains materials in fields related to the College of Economics and College of Sport and Health Science.

 Osaka Ibaraki Campus